AbdullahAli2021/AbdullahBookStore/AbdullahBookStore/readme.md

 21:00 Error The edit erro is still there and also the delete button doesnt work will see tomorrow if we can resolve it tommorow.
 This part took me about 5 hours to complete I think because I dont have a second monitor so its more hard to complete the tutorial

+11/24/2021
+9:30 GEt fixed the error in the edit was a problem with NotImplementedException get vommented and everything is ok.